alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 2: Value is What we Want
 ## Chapter 3: Guiding Goes Better "Feature by Feature"
 ## Chapter 4: Organizing by Feature

+> To get the work done, different parts require different skills.
+The work won’t be done [...] until it has had the attention of people with each needed skill.
+>
+> If we organize teams by skill-set, each piece of work will need to be passed around among teams
+>
+> (p.
+26)

+> organize into small teams, each of which builds features that the Product Champions can understand.
+Make sure that each team has all the people and all the skills necessary to build the entire feature, not just part of it
+>
+> (p.
+27)

+> [...] we can allocate work across teams easily [...]
+Responsibility and authority are aligned.
+>
+> (p.
+27)

+> the people belong to the feature teams.
+>
+> (p.
+30)

+> You belong to your family; you’re a member of the golf club
+>
+> (p.
+30)

+> A highly paid expert shouldn’t be highly paid just because she’s an expert.
+She should be highly paid because she is helping other people become experts.
+>
+> (p.
+30)

 ## Chapter 5: Planning Feature by Feature

 > Vision is about big ideas, not tiny bites.